Legyver/fenxlib/fenxlib.widgets.about/README.md

 provides com.legyver.core.license.LicenseService with your.package.LicenseServiceImpl;
 ```

-If both are not modular, you will need to specify your license service in **META-INF/services/com.legyver.core.license.LicenseService**
+If either are not modular, you will need to specify your license service in **META-INF/services/com.legyver.core.license.LicenseService**
 ```
 your.package.LicenseServiceImpl
 ```